1click-extensions/1click-facebook-reader/README.md

 ## Installation

-The easiet way to install the plugin, is going to [1CE -  website](https://1ce.org/1click-facebook-reader), and then add it to chrome.
+The easiet way to install the plugin, is going to [1CE - 1Click Facebook Reader website](https://1ce.org/1click-facebook-reader), and then add it to chrome.

 ## Developing